-The red admiral is one of the most striking of all British butterflies and, though it isn’t immediately obvious, its beauty is reflected in its name; the name 'red admiral' being a corruption of the original 18th-century name 'red admirable'.
+The red admiral (Vanessa atalanta) is one of the most striking of all British butterflies and, though it isn’t immediately obvious, its beauty is reflected in its name; the meaning of its name 'red admiral' being a corruption of the original 18th-century name 'red admirable'.

 To call red admirals British is probably a slight misinterpretation since most individuals will have come from the continent.
 This is a strong migrant species which, every year, returns to us from the Mediterranean region.